The Meaning Behind It

 We could instead learn again to feel what the plant or animal wants to tell us.
 Especially with plants – location, appearance, flowering and ripening time, smell and taste, as well as their use by animals, reveal quite a lot – for example, whether they are edible.

 However, knowing the names of plants and animals can be helpful when we want to learn more about them.
 They also facilitate international communication and exchange.
-That’s why we include their scientific and English names whenever we know them.
+That’s why we include their scientific and local names whenever we know them.
 Sometimes this knowledge helps people develop a deeper appreciation.
 It gives them a sense of connection to the living beings around them.
+When you know that the plant in front of you is called miracle leaf and is regarded in many cultures as a special medicinal plant, you pass by it differently.
+Knowledge changes the way we see, and with it, our relationship to the world.

 Leave a Reply